kaz-utashiro/App-Greple-xlate/README.md

 modifications are made that do not affect the normalization results, the cached translation data will still be effective.

-This normalization process is performed only for the even-numbered pattern.
+This normalization process is performed only for the first (0th) and even-numbered pattern.
 Thus, if two patterns are specified as follows, the text matching the first pattern will be processed after normalization, and no normalization process will be performed on the text matching the second pattern.

-    greple Mxlate --re normalized --re not-normalized
+    greple Mxlate -E normalized -E not-normalized

+Therefore, use the first pattern for text that is to be processed by combining multiple lines into a single line, and use the second pattern for pre-formatted text.
+If there is no text to match in the first pattern, then a pattern that does not match anything, such as `(?!)`.

 # OPTIONS